Lens Heritage/Carl Zeiss

 What people love

-• Robust, essentially indestructible all-metal-and-glass build
+• Robust, all-metal-and-glass Jena build described as almost indestructible.

 What people dislike